-Bishkek, is the capital city of Kyrgyzstan and home to the Manas International Airport.
-We stayed here for one night to organize all of our belongings before we set off into the wild.
-Bugu Hotel is exactly what we needed after our flight.
+We stayed in two different hotels in Bishkek and by far our favourite was Bugu Hotel Bishkek.
+It was exactly what we needed after our flight.
 The central hotel has a modern interior and excellent amenities, such as air conditioning, a rain shower, flat screen tv with HDMI cord, and free breakfast.
 It’s also great value for what you get.
 We paid $60 USD for one night.

 Day 2: Kochkor